Aisle5Oakland/aisle5oakland.github.io/_inactive_beer_menu/9980-Blindwood-Dry-Hopped-Cider.md

  - is_malty: " "
  - is_sour: " "
  - is_fruity: "True"
-long_desc: "A sizeable dry hop gives our cider plenty of floral and dank aromatics with notes of citrus and orange.
-The juicy qualities of the hops help to compliment the inherent fruity flavors in the cider."
+long_desc: "We use bold amount of classic west coast style hops to dry hop this cider.
+This sizeable dry hop gives our cider plenty of floral and dank aromatics with notes of citrus and orange.
+The juicy qualities of the hops help to compliment the inherent fruity flavors in the cider.
+This cider will be well enjoyed by any hop head or the seasoned cider drinker."
 ---